Drop folders service for content ingestion

 Drop folder locations

-Hosted on the Kaltura cloud
+Hosted on Kaltura cloud

-Hosted on-premise by the publisher
+Hosted on-premise by publisher

 KMC administrators can view and delete media files in the account drop folder on the Drop Folders Control page.
 The drop folder input package may be a single source file or a complete media package including multiple flavors and metadata xml.
 You can create a new entry based on the input package or add it to an existing entry.

-Drop Folder configuration options:
+Drop folder configuration options:

 Transcoding profile